gjtorikian/slack_webhook_logger/README.md

 ## Configuration

 You can change the log level or the format of the logging text if you wish.
-See the generated slack_webhook_logger.rb file for more infomation on that.
+See the generated slack_webhook_logger.rb file for more information on that.